ansible-collections/ibm_zos_sysauto/docs/source/roles/sa_delete_dynamic_resource.rst

 .. note::
    The given example assumes that you have an inventory file *hosts* and host vars *sampleHost.yaml* with appropriate values to identify the target IBM Z System Automation Operations REST server end points.

-   Also a *vars.yaml* which stores the required values for the dynamic resource that you want to create is required.
+   Also a *vars.yaml* which stores the required values for the dynamic resource that you want to delete is required.